MahdiatK/SoftwareDevelopmentUnite/README.md

 ## Group Evaluation

 This was our first time working as a group together but it went very smoothly and everyone took a good portion of the workload, our communication was good as a team as we would message eachother in a unity groupchat.
 We was able to succesfully develop an app from mock-ups and all leaned on eachothers strengths in the group.
 We was able to complete all of the acceptance criteria we made for the application except for the 100+ user as we didnt have the facilities or time to test this data.
-Overall we all worked qwll together in our group and had fun developing the Unity application.
+Overall we all worked well together in our group and had fun developing the Unity application.

 ---